 Either publish your email on the blog, like put it on your About Me page.

-Good thing with WordPress is that you can easily create a contact-me page with a plugin like this.
+The good thing with WordPress is that you can easily create a contact me page with a plugin like this.

 You’ll be surprised how many people will email you from it, once you have amazing content published.